UVA Is Everywhere: Protect Your Eyes with Nike Prescription Sunglasses

 The penetrating power of UVA means that clouds offer no protection.
 It also means there’s much more of it than UVB.
 UVA accounts for 80 to 95 percent of the UV radiation that reaches the ground.
 UVA penetrates the atmosphere more easily than UVB.

 Even the side windows of many cars don’t block UVA.
 The windshields of cars have a polymer middle layer that prevents shattering.
 This polymer blocks UVA and UVB.
 However, the side windows only block UVB.
 If you regularly commute to work in your car, your exposure to UVA is substantial.
-This photo of a truck driver shows what 28 years of UVA exposure can do.
-The left side of his face (which was exposed to the left side window) is aged by UVA.

 The eyes are similarly exposed.
 Adequate eye protection requires sunglasses with polycarbonate or Trivex lenses, or with a UVA/UVB blocking coating on the lenses.
 Wraparound designs work best at blocking UV coming in from the side.
 In addition, an anti-reflective lens coating prevents UV radiation from reflecting into your eyes from the inside lens surface.